CSS Battles on YouTube

 Do you have a blog?
 Blog of the day is on GitHub: artlung/blogofthe.day.
 If GitHub pull requests and editing JSON intimidate you, know that there are other ways to submit your indie blog.

-The blog of the day is matuzo.at - HTML, CSS and accesibility.
+The blog of the day is acearo.at - Austrian asexual and aromantic oriented blog.

 The site maintained with Eleventy and hosted on Netlify.